Misaligned Spinning Binary Black Hole Mergers in Hot Magnetized Plasma: Results

 In order to examine the harmonic connection of the pre-merger accretion rate with the chirping GW signal, we perform wavelet power spectral density (WPSD) analysis \cite[][]{Chatterji-2004}.
 We fit the pre-merger accretion rate with a 6th-order polynomial $p_6$, and subtract it to $\dot{M}$ in order to remove the initial transient and the late decrease prior to merger.
 In Fig. \ref{fig:wavelets} (top row), we plot the gravitational strain computed via the Weyl scalar $\Psi_4$ (left), and the quantity $\dot{M}^* = \dot{M}-p_6$ (right), representing the pre-merger accretion rate for \texttt{UUMIS} run, both normalized to their maximum value.
 To investigate the time-frequency behavior of $\dot{M}^*$, we compute its WPSD and compare it to the WPSD of the GW strain (Fig. \ref{fig:wavelets}, bottom row).
 Our main result is that the $\dot{M}^*$ time series (right panel) oscillates with a frequency increment that closely resembles the increase of characteristic GW chirp frequency with time (left panel).

-The occurrence of modulations of the accretion rate on such short space- and time-scales is remarkable, for it can be possibly translated into quasi-periodic oscillations in the EM light curve, allowing for the identification of an EM counterpart to the GW event.
-In general, the quasi-periodic modulations appear to be independent of the larger-scale structure of the binary gaseous environment, and depend only upon the magneto-hydrodynamic features of the accreting fluid near the horizons.
+The occurrence of modulations of the accretion rate on such short space- and time-scales is remarkable, for it can be possibly translated into quasiperiodic oscillations in the EM light curve, allowing for the identification of an EM counterpart to the GW event.
+In general, the quasiperiodic modulations appear to be independent of the larger-scale structure of the binary gaseous environment, and depend only upon the magnetohydrodynamic features of the accreting fluid near the horizons.

 The mechanism behind these fluctuations is not completely clear and will be subject of future investigation.
 Still, we verified that no modulation in $\dot{M}$ is present whenever the fluid is not initially threaded by a magnetic field, hence suggesting that such modulations arise as a result of the interplay of magnetic fields and strong, dynamical gravitational fields.